arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_document.md

 Additionally return the complete new document under the attribute *new* in the result.

+@RESTQUERYPARAM{returnOld,boolean,optional}
+Additionally return the complete old document under the attribute *old* in the result.
+Only available if the overwirte option is used.

 @RESTQUERYPARAM{silent,boolean,optional}
 If set to *true*, an empty object will be returned as response.
 No meta-data will be returned for the created document.
 This option can be used to